Zerthox/gw2-reffect/README.md

 - No information about ability cooldowns when hidden from the player.

 ## Building from source
-Reffect is *partially* open source: while the major part of the addon is open source, there is a closed source portion which is responsible for memory reading information from the game.
+Reffect is *partially* open source: while a major part of the addon is open source, there is a closed source portion which is responsible for memory reading information from the game.

 When building from source this closed source portion is substituted with a dummy implementation, disabling all features that require memory reading capabilities.
 Contributors can request full builds with memory reading for their pull requests when necessary.